licaakwarteng/angelica/index.md

    Tools used: Microsoft Excel and Power BI.

-   The report is in two parts: summary and dashboard with easy navigation.
+   Reporting is split into two parts: summary and dashboard with easy navigation.

-   Project files are available in the GitHub project folder <a href="https://github.com/licaakwarteng/Data-Analytics-BI-Projects/tree/main/Canterbury%20Financials">Here</a>
+   For project details, visit my GitHub repository <a href="https://github.com/licaakwarteng/Data-Analytics-BI-Projects/tree/main/Canterbury%20Financials">Here</a>

    <img width="1205" height="670" alt="image" src="https://github.com/user-attachments/assets/bda24da5-a4f6-4886-9ed1-d56a61acd70d" />

-4. ### Deleans Health Supplements Report
+4. ### Improving Customer Satisfaction & Increasing Revenue
-   This is a BI report for reporting on health supplements data sourced from kaggle for analysis.
-This helps sales and marketing teams identify which products are most preferred in the market regions and hence streamline focus to increase revenue.
+   Identify which products are most preferred in the market regions can help to streamline focus and increase revenue.
+This is a personal project with data sourced from kaggle for analysis.
+   Project focuses on sales and marketing analysis.
+(Exploratory Data Analysis)

    Tools used: Power BI and csv file.